-New Residential/Small Business Services Connected on Time
+• New Residential/Small Business Services Connected on Time

-In 2019, Remotes processed 96 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts).
-100% of these requests were completed within five business days or as agreed to by the customer and the distributor exceeding the industry target of 90%.
-Results were more favourable in 2019 due to an unusually high volume of connection requests in 2018.
+In 2021, Remotes processed 101 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts), which is similar to the previous year.
+100% of these requests were completed within five business days or as agreed to by the customer and the distributor, exceeding the industry target of 90%.
+Despite COVID-19 pandemic challenges, services connected on time results were comparable to 2020.

-Scheduled Appointments Met On Time
+• Scheduled Appointments Met On Time